jes/meshmill/README.md

     $ npm start

 The backend for heightmap rendering and toolpath generation is [Pngcam](https://github.com/jes/pngcam).
 There is a bundled version under `bin/`.
-There is also a bundled copy of [libgd](https://libgd.github.io/) which is used by Pngcam, as well as a copy of Perl.

 `main.js` is the Electron main process. `index.html` is the HTML loaded in the renderer process.